An iOS mobile application to encourage eco-friendliness

 According to a study by Pew Research Center in Spring 2015, 72% of adults in U.S. were reported to own a smartphone (Poushter, 2016).
 Then, why not use smartphones as a medium to inculcate this habit in each individual (that uses the app) and bring about pro-environmental behavior in them?
 With the support and guidance of Dr. Bill Kules, my Capstone Professor and mentor, and Andy, I went ahead with the idea.

-The Capstone spanned across two semesters with the final goal being to develop a product that follows user- centered design principles.
+The Capstone spanned across two semesters (schedule images above) with the final goal being to develop a product that follows user- centered design principles.
 My project followed an end-to-end user centered design process.

 Performing a formative study not only prepared me to design the right kind of app, but also helped me acknowledge the knowledge gaps I had, thereby enabling me to ask the right kind of questions to participants during user interviews and through surveys and focus groups.

 - It is important that pro-environmental behavior be instilled in a larger mass in order to mitigate the environmental issues (Griskevicius et al., 2010)

 - Ways to start locally could include traveling sensibly, cutting down on waste, saving energy and natural resources, preventing pollution, and looking after the local environment (Collins, 2004)

 - Activating the motive status in people could get them to perform ‘green’ actions (Griskevicius et al., 2010)

 - Green gamification could be used as a persuasive technology to bring about pro-environmental behavior amongst its users (Froehlich, 2015)